Pure Collagen vs Complete Collagen

 Pure Collagen is flavourless, making it a perfect ingredient for any hot or cold beverage.
 For example, we like to add it to our coffee in the morning, but you can also incorporate it into a sauce, soup, or stew.

-Do you eat vegetarian, or do you like to get protein from chicken breast, steak, yogurt, or eggs?
-Then Complete Collagen is the collagen supplement for you.
-With this diet, you don't get much collagen (because, as you now know, it's only in the ligaments, bones and skin).
-With Complete Collagen, you can be sure you're getting enough different sources of collagen.
+Are you vegetarian?
+Or do you prefer your protein from chicken breast, steak, yoghurt or eggs?
+Then Complete Collagen is the supplement for you.
+Your diet provides little collagen (since, as you now know, it is only found in bones, tendons and skin).
+With Complete Collagen you are guaranteed to get collagen from different sources.

 Pure Collagen and Complete Collagen are both high-quality collagen supplements.
 The choice depends on your personal diet.
 Furthermore, the choice depends on how you want to use the product.
 Do you like to drink coffee with collagen?
 Then go for Pure Collagen.
 Are you not a coffee drinker or prefer to take collagen with water?
 Then Complete Collagen is a perfect choice.